OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 1. Prompts you for login credentials.
 If you're asked to sign in repeatedly or if you receive an error that you are unauthorized, then Basic Auth may be disabled for accounts on your Microsoft 365 tenant.
 In this case, try using a Microsoft account instead.
 You can also try setting the property **Use multi-factor auth** to **True** in the Outlook Web Add-in project properties dialog.

-1. Creates a copy of the XML manifest file and adds it to  `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
+1. Creates a copy of the XML manifest file and adds it to the `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
 Outlook consumes this copy when you start Visual Studio and debug the add-in.

-2. Builds the web application project, and then deploys it to the local IIS web server (https://localhost).
+2. Builds the web application project, and then deploys it to the local IIS web server (`https://localhost`).

-3. If this is the first add-in project that you have deployed to local IIS web server, you may be prompted to install a Self-Signed Certificate to the current user's Trusted Root Certificate store.
+3. If this is the first add-in project that you have deployed to the local IIS web server, you may be prompted to install a Self-Signed Certificate to the current user's Trusted Root Certificate store.
 This is required for IIS Express to display the content of your add-in correctly.

 > [!NOTE]
 > If Office uses the Edge Legacy webview control (EdgeHTML) to run add-ins on your Windows computer, Visual Studio may prompt you to add a local network loopback exemption.
 This is required for the webview control to be able to access the website deployed to the local IIS web server.
 You can also change this setting anytime in Visual Studio under **Tools** > **Options** > **Office Tools (Web)** > **Web Add-In Debugging**.
 To find out what browser control is used on your Windows computer, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).